jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

 ## Compare Model Performance

+To deploy people counter app to the edge, we must consider end user requirement with great attention.
+These factors are lighting, model accuracy, camera focal length/image size, and so forth.

 ## Assess Model Use Cases

 The use cases of a people counter app are quite extensive, such as: